irhill/mosaic-design-system/src/mosaic/the-mosaic-design-team.md

 ---
 title: The Mosaic team
 order: 3
+table-of-content: Yes
+toc: true
 tabs: []
 ---
-## Mosaic has a passionate and dedicated team of designers and developers behind it, all working together to create an accessible, inclusive, performant, consistent and beautiful design system.
+Mosaic has a passionate and dedicated team of designers and developers behind it, all working together to create an accessible, inclusive, performant, consistent and beautiful design system.

 | Team member | Role                 |
 | ----------- | -------------------- |